antvis/G2/site/docs/manual/extra-topics/3d-charts.en.md

 Taking a 3D scatter plot as an example, creating the chart requires the following steps:

-* Create WebGL renderers and plugin
+* Create WebGL renderers and plugin.
-* Extend threedlib
+* Extend threedlib.
-* Set z-channel, scale and axes
+* Set z-channel, scale and axes.
-* Set up the camera in the scene
+* Set up the camera in the scene.
-* Add light source
+* Add light source.
-* Add custom legend
+* Add custom legend.
-* Using camera interaction and animation
+* Using camera interaction and animation.

 ## Create WebGL renderers and plugin